The Customization Paradox in NetSuite Environments

 Testing Frameworks Aligned to Risk Profile

 Testing requirements should scale with customization complexity and business impact.
-Observation of high-performing NetSuite implementations reveals a consistent pattern of differentiated testing requirements:
+Observation of high-performing NetSuite implementations (a perspective forged through years of field-tested perspectives) reveals a consistent pattern of differentiated testing requirements:

 • Unit Testing: Required for all Tier 2 and 3 customizations